rometaidla/CarND-Path-Planning-Project/README.md

 Previous path coordinates (trajectory not consumed yet by simulator) are used as starting point for generating new trajectory, this causes trajectory transitions to be smooth.
 See `trajectory_generator.cpp` [lines 30-55](./src/trajectory_generator.cpp#L55).

-3 anchor points spaced by 30 in s and d coordinates are used to define a spline `trajectory_generator.cpp` [lines 57-74](./src/trajectory_generator.cpp#L57):
+3 anchor points spaced by 30 in Frenet coordinates are used to define a spline `trajectory_generator.cpp` [lines 57-74](./src/trajectory_generator.cpp#L57):

 ```c++
 int anchor_points_count = 3;